 Bankruptcy is another option.
 Chapter 7 bankruptcy, erases any deficiencies since you no longer have the collateral (the home).
 In a Chapter 13 bankruptcy, you may be able to catch up on the arrearage through a Chapter 13 plan.
 Upsolve has a free tool that can help you file your Chapter 7 bankruptcy without an attorney if your case is simple and straightforward.

 In non-recourse states, there are some situations when it makes mathematical sense to walk away from your mortgage.
 Be careful and make sure you understand all the risks to this strategy.
 It may be a good idea to consult with a local attorney before walking away.
+Some attorneys offer free consultations or free legal help for low-income individuals.

 It would be prudent to consult with a HUD-approved housing counselor and/or local real estate agents before walking away from a mortgage.
 Because these professionals have a feel for your local real estate market, they'll have a better sense of whether you should walk away from your mortgage.
 Home values are unpredictable.
 What’s underwater today could be very valuable in a couple of years.